uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 = Features: =

-*	Standard calendar grid and list views of events
+*	Calendar grid and list views of events
-* 	Show events in monthly, weekly, or daily view.
+* 	Monthly, weekly, or daily view.
-* 	Mini-calendar view for compact displays (as widget or as shortcode)
+* 	Mini-calendar for compact displays (as widget or as shortcode)
 *	Widgets: today's events, upcoming events, compact calendar, event search
 *	Custom templates for event output
 *	Limit views by categories, location, author, or host
 *	Disable default CSS and default JavaScript or display only on specific Pages/Posts
 *	Editable CSS styles and JavaScript behaviors
-*	Schedule a wide variety of recurring events.
+*	Schedule a variety of recurring events.
-*	Edit individual occurrences of recurring events
+*	Edit occurrences of recurring events
 * 	Rich permissions handling to restrict access to parts of My Calendar
 * 	Email notification to administrator when events are scheduled or reserved
 * 	Post to Twitter when events are created. (with [WP to Twitter](http://wordpress.org/extend/plugins/wp-to-twitter/))
 *	Location Manager for frequently used venues
-*   Fetch events from a remote MySQL database.
+*   Fetch events from a remote database.
 (Sharing events in a network of sites.)
 *   Import events from [Kieran O'Shea's Calendar plugin](http://wordpress.org/extend/plugins/calendar/)
-* 	Integrated Help page to guide in use of shortcodes and template tags
+* 	Integrated Help to guide in use of shortcodes and template tags
-* 	Shortcode Generator to help create customized views of My Calendar
+* 	Shortcode Generator to create customized views of My Calendar
 *   [Developer Documentation](http://www.joedolson.com/doc-category/my-calendar-3/)

 = What's in My Calendar Pro? =